CityOfBoston/Forms/README.md

 This recommendation is based on learnings from the pilot:

-* There is demand for a large number of forms;
+* There is huge demand to move forms online in the departments;
 * we initially thought there would be a strong demand for submissions that look exactly like current forms.
 That hasn't been the case an.
 * departments almost immediately asked for tools to help them move to all-digital processes;
 * we've avoided getting into workflow changes, but as we find a need for a workflow tool that will become more important;